syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Cell-or-Range-Formatting.md

 {% endhighlight %}
 {% endtabs %}

-The output of the above code is shown in the below screen-shot.
+The output of the previous code is shown in the following screenshot:

 ![](Working-with-Cell-or-Range-Formatting_images/Working-with-Cell-or-Range-Formatting_img5.jpeg)

 ## Rich-Text Formatting

 You can format each character in a cell with different font styles.
-XlsIO provides support for reading and writing rich text by using the **IRichTextString** interface.
+XlsIO reads and writes rich text by using the **IRichTextString** interface.

 N> Currently XlsIO cannot process and write RTF codes to cells.